alban12/automl-pyspark/README.md

 	--budget=2
 ```

-Now if you wanted to predict the SalePrice for the `HousePrice` dataset, you would run :
+Now, if you wanted to predict the SalePrice for the `HousePrice` dataset, you would run :

 ```bash
 python AutoML-IASD/automl_controller_process.py\